EOSLaoMao/theBlacklist/README.md

 This contract is designed to be used both for ECAF and for active Block Producers on EOS.

+We have deployed this contract using `theblacklist` account on Mainnet: https://bloks.io/account/theblacklist

+And bloks.io built a nice frontend of it: https://bloks.io/blacklist, special thanks to HKEOS and EOSCAFE :)

 # Design

 `theblacklist` contract has two tables: